 On the drive from Valdez to Thompson Pass, you will notice that the views start to change, as you go up in the mountains and the views are absolutely stunning.

 If you have more time to explore, you can find great hiking trails too.
 There are parking areas along the highway where you can pull off your car for better views and pictures.
-You will see some signs indicating photos opportunities that I recommend stopping in at least some of them.
+You will see some signs indicating photo opportunities that I recommend stopping in at least some of them.

 Thompson Pass experiences 80 feet of snow accumulation per year, which makes this places the snowiest point in the United States.

-NOTE: When snow the Thompson Pass may close the road, very few gas stations between so fill up the tank before you hit the road.
+NOTE: When snows the Thompson Pass may close the road, very few gas stations between so fill up the tank before you hit the road.
 Pay close attention to the weather conditions before you plan your driving here.

 If it is not a rainy and cloudy day, you will see the Worthington Glacier from the road.
 The recreation site has a nice parking lot that costs $5 per vehicle.
 Here you can find bathrooms, a visitor center, and some hiking trails with lookout areas.

 And the highlight of the visit is to see the real Santa Claus – (well, just look at my face and you will see that I really believed it).
-Going to the North Pole and not seeing Santa, is the same thing that going to Rome and not seeing the Pope!
+Going to the North Pole and not seeing Santa, is the same thing as going to Rome and not seeing the Pope!

 Stop for a crepe and a coffee at the North Pole Creperia – it is honestly the BEST crepe and cappuccino I ever had in my life!
-I had the Nutella with strawberry and it was just phenomenal!
+I had the Nutella with strawberries and it was just phenomenal!

 I recommend reserving at least 2 nights of your Alaska Itinerary in Fairbanks to increase your chance to see the Aurora Borealis, if you have 3-nights, even better!
-I also recommend, at least the first night, to book a tour with the local experts so you can learn about the right conditions to see the lights.
+I also recommend, at least the first night, booking a tour with the local experts so you can learn about the right conditions to see the lights.
 Plus, they will help you to adjust the right settings on your camera to capture the best shots.

 I closed a tour with Aurora Lodge View and they are great – from pick up from a hotel to the facilities where you can wait comfortably enjoying some hot chocolate and fresh cookies, and it is very educational too.
 You can stay warm inside and they will alert you when the lights appear, or you can keep warm by a fire outside and gaze at the sky for that special moment.
 They will guide you through the experience to catch the best Aurora Borealis in Fairbanks.